abhinavmukwane/FinTechEncryption/README.md

 🚀 **Enterprise Hybrid Encryption Library for Secure FinTech Application/Api**

-`FinTechEncryption` is a lightweight .NET library that provides **secure data encryption and decryption using Hybrid Cryptography**.
+`FintechEncryption` is a lightweight .NET library that provides **secure data encryption and decryption using Hybrid Cryptography**.

 It combines: